Kate’s passion for early years praised at Prince’s visit to homelessness project

 William visited Sheffield to catch up with the developments of his Homewards project, a plan to eradicate homelessness in parts of the UK.

-The Princess of Wales’ passion for promoting the early years development of children was highlighted by her husband during his latest royal engagement.
+The Princess of Wales’s passion for promoting the early years development of children was highlighted by her husband during his latest royal engagement.

 William spoke fondly of Kate’s work as he spent the day in Sheffield catching up with the developments of his ambitious Homewards project, which aims to eradicate homelessness in six UK locations.